 Elementary Education at St. Monica Catholic School

-Our curriculum is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding) aids in establishing connections, cementing concepts, and promoting relational thinking.
+Our curriculum is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding), aids in establishing connections, cementing concepts, and promoting relational thinking.

 Educating the Leaders of Tomorrow, Today

 Jesus Christ is the foundation for each Catholic school community.
 His call to teach is our inspiration; his image the model for our students.
-Working with parents, we prepare our students to become active members of the Catholic Church, to serve others, and to make a difference in the world.
+Working with parents, we prepare our students to become active members of the Catholic Church, serve others, and make a difference in the world.

 The Slingerland Method of Teaching

 The Slingerland® Approach teaches oral and written language skills in the classroom to all types of learners.

 Our elementary teachers are trained in this approach of teaching:

 - Reading comprehension